 Interdisciplinary Concentration in Infectious Disease Epidemiology

 This concentration confers a certificate upon completion; it does not award a degree in the epidemiology of infectious diseases.
+The concentration in ID Epi is open to students from all departments.

 Once admitted and matriculated to an HSPH degree program (PhD, SD, SM, MPH), interested students must complete and submit the Concentration Plan form in their first term of participation.
 Students will then be expected to meet the requirements of the interdisciplinary concentration, as well as those of their home departmental degree program.
 The requirements of the Interdisciplinary Concentration in ID Epi and the Concentration Plan form are located on the Interdisciplinary Concentration Courses page.